vsdp/vsdp-bundle/_pages/linear_programming.md

 {% endhighlight %}

-1. `X` is a rigorous interval enclosure of a primal feasible near optimal solution and
-2. `Xl` a lower bound of of each cone in `X`.
-Again, for a linear program this is a lower bound on each component of `X`.

 Since `Xl` is a positive vector, `X` is contained in the positive orthant and the primal problem is strictly feasible.